-ISS will automatically enroll all international students including exchange students in UHIP for the twelve-month period from September 1st to August 31st of the current academic year.
-You must connect in person or via email at firstname.lastname@example.org, opens in new window with International Student Support to ensure that you are enrolled in UHIP.
+ISS will automatically enroll all eligible international students in UHIP for the twelve-month period from September 1st to August 31st of the current academic year.
+You must connect in person or via email at firstname.lastname@example.org (opens in new window) with International Student Support to ensure that you are enrolled in UHIP.

 It is very important for you to:

-- Review your account details on RAMSS for the UHIP premium fee.
+- Review your account details on MyServiceHub for the UHIP premium fee.

 - Connect with ISS, either in person at POD-50A or by email at email@example.com, to verify your UHIP enrollment status or to ask questions about the UHIP premium fee, coverage details, etc.